UW-CTRL/AA548-spr2024/bite-size-notes/week-1-e-linearization.md

 \end{array} \right]
 $$

+- $x_1$: Angular position of the pendulum, measured in radians.
+It indicates how far and in which direction the pendulum has swung from the vertical.
+- $x_2$: Angular velocity of the pendulum, showing the rate at which the angular position $x_1$ changes.
+It tells us how fast and in which direction (clockwise or counterclockwise) the pendulum is moving.
+- $\dot{x_1} = x_2$: This states that the rate of change of the angular position is equal to the angular velocity, linking the position to its derivative, velocity.
+- $\dot{x_2}$: Angular acceleration of the pendulum, influenced by gravitational and damping forces.
+   - $-\omega^2 sin(x_1)$: The gravitational component, where $\omega^2 = g/L$ is influenced by gravity $g$ and the pendulum length $L$.
+The sine function captures the restoring force, which depends on the pendulum's angle.
+   - $-rx_2$: The damping force, where $r$ is a coefficient representing energy loss due to factors like air resistance and friction, acting in opposition to the velocity.

-Here, the control input u is autonomous force, so we will consider u = [0, 0]ᵀ
+Here, the control input u is autonomous force(no additional external control input applied), so we will consider u = [0, 0]ᵀ

 The equilibrium points $f(x) = 0$ lead to